The County Kildare Club was founded on February 18th 1881 by Colonel Thomas J. de Burgh, great grandfather of Club President Mr Hubie de Burgh.

 Development of playing standards has always been to the fore.
 In the early 70’s a comprehensive coaching plan was put in place.
 By 1981 Naas Lawn Tennis Club had the best record of any Provincial Team playing in the Dublin Leagues.
 Thanks to the continued planning of successive, progressive, committee’s Peter Farrell was appointed Club Coach in 2001.

 By 2004 Peter’s role had evolved into management of the coaching.
-Currently there are 5 coaches employed, so Naas now offers comprehensive year round coaching for recreational and high performance players.
+The coaching programme has developed greatly since then with many great coaches having treaded Courts 1 to 11 and some are still involved.
+Currently is access to a coach group of circa 6 coaches , so Naas now offers comprehensive year round coaching for junior, recreational and high performance players.

 The Club is fortunate to have its Executive Committee Minute Books intact since it’s foundation in 1881 to the present day.
 In 2005 these Minute Books were scanned and transferred to CD-ROM for safe keeping.